ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 - **Resources:** Contains images used in readme file.

 - **Thesis_Linear_OPF_conv**, **DC_BTheta_OPF_conv**, **Decoupled_OPF_conv**:
-  - These scripts provide an easier and more organized way to run the Thesis Linear, BTheta, and Decoupled OPF models, respectively, based on the modular functions from their     corresponding folders.
+  - These scripts provide an easier and more organized way to run the Thesis Linear, BTheta and Decoupled OPF models, respectively, based on the modular functions from their     corresponding folders.
   - You can specify the XLSX output filename and file path for saving results.
   - Plots are automatically generated; figure appearance can be customized by adjusting the `zoom_out` and `y_ticks_range` parameters.